Lorenzo Amoruso: Rangers

 Following interest from Manchester United, Amoruso signed for Rangers on 29 May 1997 for a fee of £4million.
 Whilst with the club he won the Scottish Premier League on three occasions, as well as the Scottish Cup three times and the Scottish League Cup three times.
 He missed most of his debut season with an Achilles tendon injury, and didn't make his debut until April 1998 as a substitute for Gordan Petrić in the Scottish Cup semi-final against Celtic.
 He was then installed as captain of Rangers by Dick Advocaat in 1998.
 After returning to the team Amoruso was booed by Rangers fans after several poor displays and tactical errors.
 Amoruso also clashed with the manager several times, resulting in an eventually aborted move to Sunderland.
-Advocaat began to sign defenders to replace Amoruso, including Bert Konterman for example and Paul Ritchie, but the Italian remained after his replacements failed.
+Advocaat began to sign defenders to replace Amoruso, including Bert Konterman and Paul Ritchie, but the Italian remained after his replacements failed.
 Ritchie did not make a single appearance and Konterman was criticised to begin with, but, like Amoruso, he eventually found his way into the hearts of the fans.

 In December 1999, Amoruso issued a public apology after directing racist comments at Borussia Dortmund's Nigerian striker Victor Ikpeba.
 Earlier that day Amoruso's denied the allegations and threatened legal action in an interview to Corriere dello Sport – Stadio (an Italian daily sports paper).
 He was later forced into a change of position, described as embarrassing by The Times, when TV footage contradicted his story.
 Subsequently, the BBC featured reports that Rangers supporters' racism had increased, in support of Amoruso.

 In the 2000–01 season, when Rangers exited the UEFA Champions League to Monaco partly because of another bad mistake by Amoruso, he was stripped of the captaincy (which went to the 22-year-old Barry Ferguson).
 Amoruso had captained the club for two years, the first ever Catholic to do so.
 He was left humiliated by the demotion and later accused Advocaat of trying to destroy him.

 After Dick Advocaat's October 2000 attack on what he described as "fat necks" in his squad, reports named the Italian as a probable target.
 More errors had seen Amoruso again booed by his own teams' supporters.
 During this period Amoruso was linked with moves to English clubs Fulham and West Ham United.

 Advocaat was later removed as manager and Amoruso rediscovered his form under new boss Alex McLeish; winning the 2002 Scottish PFA Players' Player of the Year.
 After a four-match ban for spitting on James Grady, he scored the winning goal in his final game for Rangers—the 2003 Scottish Cup final—and wept as he left the pitch.